wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 ### Standing and burden of proof:

-Any employee working for an employer shall have standing to seek a warrant against that employer, following their sworn affidavits of meeting sufficient proof.
+Any employee working for an employer shall have standing to seek a warrant against that employer.
 The burden of proof and other requirements needed to obtain this warrant (including affidavits, etc) shall be legislatively defined.

 ### Powers: